Master of Media Practice

 Course outcomes and further study

-Career opportunities exist for all aspects of journalism, particularly content production for print, radio, television, online and convergent media.
+This course provides opportunities in all areas of journalism, particularly content production for print, radio, television, online and convergent media.
+Graduates have established careers in prominent national and international media organisations.

 Graduates of the Master of Media Practice who have completed a dissertation with a meritorious grade are eligible to pursue a higher degree by research in their chosen subject area.

-Admission to candidature for the Master of Media Practice requires:
+1. Admission to candidature for the Master of Media Practice (1.5 years full-time) requires:

-(b) completion of the embedded Graduate Certificate or Graduate Diploma in Media Practice with a minimum credit (65 percent) average, or an equivalent qualification.
+(a) completion of the embedded Graduate Certificate or Graduate Diploma in Media Practice with a minimum credit (65 percent) average, or an equivalent qualification or

 How to apply